makoConstruct/P1/manual.md

 Then get to know everyone else's desires and how they compliment or conflict with yours.

-As you do that, depending on how many players there are, lay out land tiles and place everyones' agents into the world according to this figure:
+As you do that, depending on how many players there are, throw down down a pile of land tiles and arrange them and everyones' agents according to this figure:

 <img class="main_img_sharp" src="agent_placement.svg">